VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 *Figures X and Y: Visualized differences in listed acreage and GIS (drawn) acreage in Northfield.
 The amount of percent difference is shown in five ranges and colors, as well as described in text on each parcel.
 [See an interactive map of these differences here.](https://vcgi.maps.arcgis.com/apps/mapviewer/index.html?webmap=e452fa5505644e12b1bf8b6308f7b2e8)*

-The Tax Deparment, in collaboration with partners, should develop guidance for handling of these acreage discrepancies.
+The Tax Department, in collaboration with partners, should develop guidance for handling of these acreage discrepancies.
 This may include specifying when the difference is large enough to trigger review of the parcel(s) underlying recorded legal descriptions, and when updating the listed and/or as-drawn acreage should result.
 These recommendations may be included in an updated Listers and Assessors handbook and ensuing training/guidance for municipalities.

+## 5.3 Implementation

+Text.

 # Recommendation 6: Acquire and Publish Annual High Resolution Imagery and Offer Buy-Up Imagery Contract